All Israel

 For now, the motivation for the leaks, both by Feldstein and the other main suspect, as well as the degree of connection between Feldstein and Netanyahu remain open questions.

-A report by Kan News alleged that the prime minister had seen the document before it was shared with Bild, implying the operation was done on his behalf.
-Allies of the prime minister have repeatedly alleged that the overarching goal of the prosecution is to tie the leak to Netanyahu directly in order bring him down.
+A report by Kan News alleged that the prime minister saw the document before it was shared with Bild, implying the operation was done on his behalf.
+Netanyahu's allies have repeatedly alleged that the overarching goal of the prosecution is to tie the leak to the prime minister directly in order to bring him down.

 “In the investigation conducted in cooperation with the IDF, the Shin Bet and the police, a serious axis of leaks was exposed and the expansion of the damage to the state’s security was prevented.”